Agoric/agoric-sdk/docs/env.md

 Purpose: to change the meaning of `console.log` and other console methods

-Description: uses `anylogger` to change whether the following methods (in order of increasing severity) are active for a given context:
+Description: uses `anylogger` to change whether the following methods are active for a given context, in order of increasing severity:

 1. `console.debug`
 2. `console.log`